Ad-Growth/ad-sdk-docs/docs/api/unity/client_profile/client_address.md

 sidebar_position: 1
 ---

-Class for define the user address for a better located ad experience
+Class for defining the user's address to enhance location-based ad experiences.

 ## Methods